Alabama lawmakers pass IVF immunity legislation

 IVF clinics routinely discard unviable and leftover embryos, a practice which could have led to charges of involuntary manslaughter or homicide under the new legal precedent.

+The University of Alabama at Birmingham, one of the largest IVF providers in the state, released a statement that the the law "provides some protections and will therefore allow UAB to restart in vitro fertilization (IVF) treatments."

-Republican Governor Kay Iveyindicated last week that she would sign the bill into law as soon as it reaches her desk, and at least one IVF provider says they have scheduled patients for embryo transfers on Thursday in anticipation of the immunity law enactment.
+Another IVF provider told NPR earlier in the day they had already scheduled patients for embryo transfers on Thursday in anticipation of the immunity law's enactment.

 Public outrage over court ruling put pressure on lawmakers